-I’m the Technical SEO Lead here at Ranq, and I see that each of our clients requires their own unique approach when addressing technical SEO issues.
-I won’t go into all of the important technical items to look out for in this post, but I want to bring to light some of the common technical SEO problems that most if not all of our clients face so you can be on the lookout for them, too!
+I’m the Technical SEO Lead here at Ranq, and I see that each of our clients requires their own unique approach when addressing common technical SEO issues.
+I won’t go into all of the important technical SEO mistakes to look out for in this post, but I want to bring to light some of the common technical SEO problems that most if not all of our clients face so you can be on the lookout for them, too!

 Why addressing technical SEO issues is important